ordlike/ordlike.github.io/_pages/main.md

             <img src="/assets/new_images/news3.jpg" alt="hot 1">
             <div class="text-container">
                 <h1>Graduated from Hanyang University!</h1>
-                <p>On February 16, 2024, I received a bachelor's degree in mechanical engineering and electronic engineering at Hanyang University's first half of  the ceremony.
+                <p>On February 16, 2024, I received a Bachelor's degree in mechanical engineering and electronic engineering at Hanyang University's first half of  the ceremony.
 Please congratulate me!</p>
             </div>
             <div class="btn--primary-container">
                 <a class="btn--primary" href="/fourth/">Read More</a>